tahoe-lafs/tahoe-lafs/docs/configuration.rst

     * ``[connections] tcp =`` is set to ``tcp`` (or left as the default), rather than being set to ``tor``

-    These configuration problems would reveal the node's IP address to servers and external networks.

 Connection Management